-- Inspect the entire motorcycle chassis and engine for loose, damaged or missing fasteners. - 2.
-Tighten loose fasteners to the proper torque.
-See the INDIAN MOTORCYCLE Service Manual or an authorized INDIAN MOTORCYCLE dealer. - Tip: Always replace stripped, damaged or broken fasteners before riding.
+- Inspect the entire motorcycle chassis and engine for loose, damaged or missing fasteners. - Tighten loose fasteners to the proper torque.
+See the INDIAN MOTORCYCLE Service Manual or an authorized INDIAN MOTORCYCLE dealer or other qualified dealer.

+Always replace stripped, damaged or broken fasteners before riding.
 Use genuine INDIAN MOTORCYCLE fasteners of equal size and strength.